Metric Optimization in Penner Coordinates: Penner coordinates for cone metrics

 On a surface with cone metric, a triangulation can be defined as an embedded graph with edges corresponding to non-intersecting geodesics connecting vertices (cones), partitioning the surface into triangular domains.
 As the metric is flat away from vertices, each such domain is isometric to a triangle.
 Then the intrinsic Delaunay condition for an intrinsic edge $e$ is defined as the standard condition $\alpha + \beta \leq \pi$ on triangle angles $\alpha$ and $\beta$ opposite $e$ in two incident triangles.

-This observation provides a cell partition of the whole space of cone metrics for a given set of vertices, each cell corresponding to a choice of connectivity.

-\paragraph{Penner cells.} For a fixed connectivity, the space of metrics has natural coordinates, the edge lengths, as long as the resulting triangulation stays Delaunay.

-We consider the set of all cone metric with a fixed set of vertices $V$; This set can be partitioned into \emph{Penner cells.} \begin{definition} For a connectivity $M = (V,E,F)$, we consider all possible lengths assignments to the edges that define cone metrics with respect to which mesh $M$ is Delaunay.
-The set of metrics defined by these lengths assignments is called the \emph{Penner cell} $\cP(M)$.
-The coordinates for metrics contained in this set are given by the $|E|$ edge lengths. \end{definition} Note that Penner cells are closed.
-Moreover, hyperfaces of the boundary of the cell are defined by the condition that some four vertices forming two triangles in $M$ are co-circular with respect to the metrics on cell boundary.
-As for this metric the connectivity $M'$ obtained by a flip is also Delaunay, Penner cells $\cP(M)$ and $\cP(M')$ have a common hyperface.
+\paragraph{Penner cells.} For a fixed connectivity, $\mathcal{C}_{g, V}$ has natural coordinates, the edge lengths, as long as the resulting triangulation stays Delaunay. \begin{definition} For a fixed connectivity $M = (V,E,F)$, we consider all possible lengths assignments to the edges that define cone metrics for which mesh $M$ is Delaunay.
+The set of cone metrics defined by these lengths assignments is called the \emph{Penner cell} $\cP(M) \subset \mathcal{C}_{g, V}$.
+The coordinates for metrics contained in this set are given by the $|E|$ lengths on the edges of $M$. \end{definition} Note that Penner cells are closed.
+Moreover, a hyperface $F(T_1, T_2)$ of the boundary of a Penner cell consists of all metrics such that, for a pair of adjacent triangles $(T_1, T_2)$ in $M$, their four vertices are co-circular with respect to the metrics.
+Observe that the connectivity $M'$ obtained by flipping the common edge of $T_1$ and $T_2$ is also Delaunay for the same metric, i.e., $F(T_1, T_2)$ is shared by Penner cells $\cP(M)$ and $\cP(M')$.

-The collection of Penner cells covers the whole space of cone metrics with vertices $V$ \cite{springborn2019ideal}.
-Unlike the set of metric for fixed connectivity, this set, as we show below, can be identified with $\bR^{|E|}$.
+The collection of Penner cells covers the whole space $\mathcal{C}_{g, V}$ of cone metrics \cite{springborn2019ideal}.
+Unlike the set of discrete metrics for fixed connectivity, this set, as we show below, can be identified with $\bR^{|E|}$.

-\begin{definition} If $\ell$ is a choice of lengths for the mesh $M$, for which $M$ is not necessarily Delaunay, we define a \emph{function $\del$}, mapping $M$ to a different connectivity $M'$, and associated lengths $\ell'$ such that $M'$ is Delaunay with respect to $\ell'$ and defines the same metric; i.e., can obtained from $(M,\ell)$ by a flip algorithm:
+\begin{definition} If $\ell$ is a choice of lengths for the mesh $M$, for which $M$ is not necessarily Delaunay, we define a \emph{function $\del$}, mapping $M$ to a different connectivity $M'$ with lengths $\ell'$ with the same vertices and number of edges, and such that $M'$ is Delaunay with respect to $\ell'$ and defines the same metric.